leihehehe/High-availability-shopping-system/README.md

 Since I haven't implemented any authentication parts, In this project, the Spring Cloud Gateway are mainly responsible for routing and implementing a CORS policy.

+Moreover, inner APIs were prevented to be accessed from clients using Spring Cloud Gateway.

 ## OpenFeign

 Microservices are communicating with each other using OpenFeign tech.